RawZ06/PlandoMaker/README.md

 ## LICENSE

-This reposity is GPL License.
+This reposity is GNU's General Public License (GPL).
 You can use this repository, but every modification must be published.

 ## CONTRIBUTORS